 "For personal transformation to be effective, academic, moral and spiritual experience must be integrated with and enhanced by learning outside the classroom."
 University President Kevin P. Quinn, S.J.

 Regional Networking Trips

 The PBC Office organizes four Student Networking Trips throughout the academic year to Boston, New York City, Philadelphia, and Washington D.C..
 The networking trips are coupled with PBC receptions to provide students with the opportunity to interact with alumni to further enhance their "soft skills" of professional development.

-The PBC is currently working to develop a more robust Internship and Career Placement Program.
-PBC Members have been very helpful in facilitating internships and job placements for Scranton students within their companies.
+The PBC provides assistance to current and prospective Members seeking Scranton students for internship and career opportunities within their organizations.
+PBC Members have been very helpful in facilitating internships and job placements.
 With the new focus on growing and improving communication with Members, the PBC will introduce new initiatives on encouraging interns or new hires.

 President's Business Council Days are on-campus events designed as an educational and interactive opportunity for students and faculty, and a networking opportunity for PBC Members.
 The Executive-in-Residence Program invites PBC members to campus for a half- or full-day to share their personal and professional experiences with students in the Business Leadership Program and in the entire Kania School of Management.
 These interactions prove invaluable to students and have been rewarding as well for the PBC Member.